mechmotum/mechmotum.github.io/content/pages/jobs.rst

-If you would like to work on a project for your Master's thesis in the lab please send a letter explaining your interest in the lab, CV or resume, and any other relevant information to j.k.moore@tudelft.nl.
-Include whether you have been accepted to the University or have not applied yet.
+If you would like to work on a project for your Master's thesis in the lab please send a letter explaining your interest in the lab, CV or resume, and any other relevant information to j.k.moore@tudelft.nl and a.l.schwab@tudelft.nl.
+Include whether you are a current student, have been accepted to the University, or have not applied yet.

 MSc Project Proposals and Ideas
 -------------------------------